amanat361/chrome-extension-guide/src/app/docs/installation/page.md

 ## Introduction

-Before diving into the development of the Text Changer Chrome Extension, it's essential to set up a proper development environment.
+Before we create our own chrome extension, it's essential to set up a proper development environment.
 This section will guide you through the installation of necessary tools and the initial setup required to start building your Chrome extension.

 ## Preparing Your Development Environment